How The Open Marking System Got Its Start

 Although an early incarnation of the 6.0 judging system was first introduced to amateur figure skating competitions in 1901, for the first thirty years that it was in place the average skater had zero concept of how they were being scored.
 Results were usually released well after each segment of competitions and a "4.9, 5.1" were never held up on placards by rinkside judges.
 "Originally, the judges marks were kept in absolute secrecy, so far as the skaters and the public were concerned," explained American skating judge Joel B. Liberman in 1946.

-Although it had already been used for several years in Sweden, it wasn't until 1936 that the Open Marking System was introduced in international competition.
+Although it had already been used for several years in Sweden and tested at the World Championships in pairs skating in 1934, it wasn't until 1936 that the Open Marking System was officially introduced in international competition.
 It was adopted by the International Skating Union at their 1935 Congress.
 At first, some judges were completely overwhelmed by the pressure of having to think so quickly on their feet.
-Charles M. Rotch, who judged the men's, women's and pairs events at the 1936 Winter Olympic Games in Garmisch-Partenkirchen, Germany recalled, "It was the first time I had used the Open Marking System.
+Charlie Morgan Rotch, who judged the men's, women's and pairs events at the 1936 Winter Olympic Games in Garmisch-Partenkirchen, Germany recalled, "It was the first time I had used the Open Marking System.
 It was a mad scramble, for, before the skater had barely finished a figure, the judges were asked to hold up their cards, and we had no time to digest what the skater had done.
 The same was true of the free skating - the whistle blew for the judges to line up and hold up their marks, first for Program and then for Performance, before the skater was even off the ice."

 Despite Rotch's misgivings, the system took off and was also used both an ISU/IEV and nationally modified versions at the 1936 World Championships, 1937 U.S., North American, European and World Championships.
 The Amateur Skating Association of Canada first introduced open marking at a junior club competition at the Toronto Skating Club in January 1938.
 On January 12, 1938, "The Montreal Gazette" reported, "Under the open marking system, each judge is equipped with a box in which are two sets of large figures, each coloured differently.
 At the conclusion of the judging of any figure, each judge pulls from the box the figures he has credited the competitor.
 Spectators see the cards.
 Officials of the Toronto club said in this way the public gains an idea of the scoring and that the system acts as a deterrent against any judge being discriminatory."
 Even in 1938, most people 'got' that transparency could only help the sport.